 Signal

-Trump administration shifts to mandate AI safety testing amid rising concerns
+Trump administration reverses course to mandate government safety testing of advanced AI models

 Evidence first: scan the strongest sources, then decide whether to go deeper.